techidaily/site-windows11/source/_posts/quick-sniping-techniques-alternatives-to-windows-snipping-capability.md

  With Picpick, you can create screenshots and screen records with various options.
 This includes choosing to leave your cursor out of your capture, setting a time delay, and setting a default image format, to mention a few.

- It's also a great way to[take a scrolling capture on Windows](https://www.makeuseof.com/take-scrolling-screenshots-windows-11/) , focus on a fixed region, or capture a freehand-drawn region.
+ It's also a great way to [take a scrolling capture on Windows](https://www.makeuseof.com/take-scrolling-screenshots-windows-11/) , focus on a fixed region, or capture a freehand-drawn region.
 Using freehand, you can roughly select a portion of your screen with your mouse for your capture.
 Furthermore, you can add stamps, shapes, and text to your images or draw on them.

  It comes kitted with a color picker that lets you select and copy a custom color from your screen, as well as a color palette.
 Other graphic accessories such as Pixel Ruler, Magnifier, Protractor, and Whiteboard are featured in the app.